SMTG-Bham/ShakeNBreak/docs/Generation.rst

     $ snb-run

+``snb-run`` can be used to submit the initial geometry optimisation calculations, as well as automatically continuing and resubmitting calculations that have not yet converged (and handle calculations which have failed) as discussed in the note below, however it has no knowledge of which jobs are currently in the HPC scheduler queue, so you should avoid running ``snb-run`` in directories for which you have already submitted jobs, to avoid job duplication.

 ..
 NOTE::
     The ``snb-run`` command has some calculation auto-handling functions built into it.
 Some of these are described in more detail on the `Tips & Tricks <https://shakenbreak.readthedocs